core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### New Security Context for the Group

-The Group Manager may establishe a new Security Context for the group (see {{sec-group-key-management}}).
+The Group Manager may establish a new Security Context for the group (see {{sec-group-key-management}}).
 The Group Manager SHOULD NOT establish a new Security Context for the group if one member has an outdated Security Context (see {{new-sender-id}}), unless that was already planned or required for other reasons.
 All endpoints of the group need to acquire new Security Context parameters from the Group Manager.

 How to handle the old Security Context is discussed in {{ssec-key-rotation}}.